 You choose: Our family ride, with a stop at Scantlebury Park?
 12 miles, with a stop at Lighthouse Pount?
 20 miles, connecting West Rock, Sleeping Giant, and East Rock?
 40 miles, with a visit to Lighthouse Park?
 A metric century, with a trip along the shoreline?

 We are currently finalizing our 10th Anniversary Routes.
-You can check out the 2017 routes below!
+GPX downloads will be available soon.

 Rock to Rock begins at Common Ground (358 Springside Avenue - directions), at the base of West Rock Park, and finishes at College Woods at East Rock Park.
 Along the way, we stop at Edgewood Park and Scantlebury Park.